issam-eddine/issam-eddine.github.io/_posts/2025-10-10-probability-playing-cards.md

 # ♦️ Diamond Suit – classical and conditional probability

 - A – A standard deck of cards is shuffed.
 What is the chance that the third card from the top is either a diamond or an ace?

+{% details Hint %}
+.
+{% enddetails %}

+{% details Answer %}
-Answer: 16/52 = 4/13.
+16/52 = 4/13
+{% enddetails %}

 # ♥️ Heart Suit – geometric probability

 - A – A tiny model airplane has gotten stuck inside an inflatable, spherical beach ball of radius 1 and is flying around randomly.
 When you stop and look, what is the probability that the plane is closer to the center of the ball than to the outside?

-Answer: 1/8.
+{% details Hint %}
+.
+{% enddetails %}

+{% details Answer %}
+1/8
+{% enddetails %}

 # ♠️ Spade Suit – random walks and martingales

 - A – Two crabs are facing each other on the beach.
 Each second they randomly walk one step to the right or one step to the left (independently).
 After 6 seconds, what is the chance they are still across from each other?

+{% details Hint %}
+.
+{% enddetails %}

+{% details Answer %}
-Answer: 924/4096 = 22.5%.
+924/4096 = 22.5%
+{% enddetails %}